RobertovnaK/BD_HOSPITAL/BD (1).md

 ```

-	WITH hospital AS (SELECT name, adress FROM doctors)
+	WITH hospital AS (SELECT name, adress FROM doctor)

 	SELECT * FROM hospital